 Davis’s essay attracted a great deal of attention, with many clicks and heated comments posted on Public Seminar and on social media.
 It also created a minor scandal in the corridors of The New School.
 Why did Public Seminar publish such a retrograde piece?
 What has become of Public Seminar?
-People were surprised to read a piece that was far beyond their beliefs (also mine), clearly conservative, by a former marine officer.
+People were surprised to read a piece that was far beyond their beliefs (also mine), clearly conservative, by a former marine.

 Yet, publishing that goes against the grain, that excites interest, that people are moved to engage, is a good thing.
 It informs debate, in this case about the most important of issues, the fate of the earth.
 I, therefore, take a perverse pleasure in the reception of Davis’s piece.